 Once they are included, they can remain for up to seven consecutive years.
-However, if you have paid all your debts and the account still appears on your credit file, you may be able to file a dispute with the credit bureaus to request an update.
+However, if you have paid all your debts and the account still appears on your credit record, you may be able to file a dispute with the credit bureaus to request an update.

 How is your credit affected by child support delinquencies?